Glossary to sustainability and carbon-related terms

 Decarbonization

 Decarbonization is the process of reducing greenhouse gas (GHG) emissions.
-It involves transitioning away from fossil fuels, such as coal, oil, and natural gas, and towards cleaner sources of energy as well ad implementing practices that minimize carbon emissions.
+It involves transitioning away from fossil fuels, such as coal, oil, and natural gas, and towards cleaner sources of energy as well as implementing practices that minimize carbon emissions.

 Downstream emissions